garygr2002/Rebalance/README.md

 Unless they intend to programmatically modify the software, the [Code File](#code-file) and the distinguished file are two files that a casual user will not need to edit.
 If you do not need to edit the distinguished file, create an empty file, or borrow the empty example.

 The distinguished file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a subdirectory named "distinguished" located in the directory identified in the source preference.
 Files of this type have the prefix "distinguished_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
-When run with no command line options, the software will read, and use the distinguished file that has the latest date that is not later than the date of the latest holding file.
+When run with no command line options, the software will read, and use the distinguished file that has the latest date that is not later than the date of the latest [Holding File](#holding-file).
 The distinguished file maps well-known, non-sensitive mnemonics for portfolios, institutions and accounts to sensitive keys.
 The programmer/user will then be able to add code that references these mnemonics to a publicly accessible code base without concern that personally sensitive information will be compromised.
 The distinguished file is a hierarchy.
 At the highest level are portfolios, followed by institutions, followed by accounts.
 Each row of the distinguished file corresponds to one of these, and is coded to indicate its type.
 The software assumes:

-The level 1 category weights specified in the detailed file - stock, bond, cash, and real-estate - replace these course-grained weights specified in the account file.
-The user of the software may override these course-grained weights for any number of accounts, and at the same time specify finer-grained category weights levels 2 through 6 using a row in the detailed file.
-The user may override the weights for any number of rows: no rows, one row, or all the account rows.
-Rows in the detailed file that match no row in the account file are read, but ignored.
-If the software seems to be ignoring course-grained weight settings in the account file, the user might first check whether there exists an overriding row in the detailed file.
-If the software seems to be ignoring fine-grained weight settings in the detailed file, the user might first check whether the institution mnemonic and account number precisely match the target account in the account file.
-The key for the rows in the file is a concatenation of an institution mnemonic and account number, and the combination of the two should be unique.
-The following are the fields of a detailed file row.

 1. All account rows are a part of the most recently listed institution row
 2. All institution rows are a part of the most recently listed portfolio row